 The more wall space you can utilize in a small room, the better you'll be able to function in the space.
 There are so many jewelry organizers that sit on top of a vanity, but if you're limited on space, opt to build one that hangs instead.
 To make this organizer, remove a frame's backing and glass, then insert some type of metal mesh.
 Add hooks or knobs to the bottom of the frame for necklaces.Continue to 14 of 21 below.

 14 of 21

 Hang Produce on the Wall

-Some kitchens have incredibly small pantries or no pantry at all.
-If this is the case in your kitchen, some of your produce might take up valuable space on your countertop.
+Some kitchens have tiny pantries or no pantry at all.
+If this is the case in your kitchen, your fruits and vegetables might be taking up valuable space on your countertop.
 Build a produce rack that can adhere to the end of your cabinets or wall to save space where you need it most.Continue to 15 of 21 below.

 15 of 21

 Keep Toys Stored Off the Floor

 Nothing like a ton of toys scattered all over the floor to make a room feel cramped.
 Of course, if your children are young, a certain amount of toys on the floor is to be expected—but it's important to have a place for the toys to go once they are done playing with them.
 These wood bins work well for toys because they are stacked and don't come out far from the wall.Continue to 16 of 21 below.

 Repurpose an Old Window Into a Bathroom Cabinet

 Storage space in a small bathroom is so important, especially if the room lacks a proper linen closet.
 This DIY takes an antique window and reimagines it as a storage cabinet above the toilet.
 Since the cabinet is open, make sure the items you keep inside are contained attractively.Continue to 17 of 21 below.